-Photos from left to right: (1) A sign in a Los Angeles store window urges customers to pick up their dry cleaning before it's too late, warning, "We won't take it to Owens Valley for you;" (2) Soldiers line up as evacuees arrive at Santa Anita; (3) Officials check IDs and search arriving Japanese; and (4) the military exclusion order is posted in San Francisco on April 1, 1942.
+Photos from left to right: (1) A sign in a Los Angeles store window urges customers to pick up their dry cleaning before it's too late, warning, "We won't take it to Owens Valley for you;" (2) Soldiers line up as Japanese Americans forcibly removed from their homes arrive at Santa Anita; (3) Officials check IDs and search arriving Japanese Americans; and (4) the military exclusion order is posted in San Francisco on April 1, 1942.

-It didn't take long for the evacuees to establish a newspaper, the Pomona Center News.
+It didn't take long for incarcerees to establish a newspaper, the Pomona Center News.
 The staff is shown here in a group photo.
-Among them is artist Estelle Ishigo (seated, second from right), who chose to be evacuated with her husband even though, as a Caucasian, she could have remained free.
+Among them is artist Estelle Ishigo (seated, second from right), who chose to be confined with her husband even though, as a Caucasian, she could have remained free.

 -PHOTO BY CLEM ALBERS

 Photos from left to right: (1) A converted horse stall is "home" to this man at the "Santa Anita Assembly Center"; (2) Mess hall at "Portland Assembly Center" is shown shortly before dinner; (3) These temporary confinement facilities were inadequate for large families.
 An older child prepares these four boys for a nap in a single bed; and (4) Workers finish the fourth wall of a barracks at Pomona Fairgrounds.